 Catch malicious software before you install it.

-285 unit tests · 43 corpus assertions · 16 published audit reports for historical compromises · audits 18 formats: ELF, PE, container images, npm, PyPI, NuGet, Cargo, RubyGems, Composer, JARs, Go modules, Helm, Conda, Hex, VSCode / Chrome / Firefox extensions · SSO / RBAC / Slack / Jira · all green in CI
+321 unit tests Β· 43 corpus assertions Β· 16 published audit reports for historical compromises Β· audits 46 formats: ELF, PE, container images, shell, PowerShell, batch, HTA, WSF, AppImage, Office macros + plain OOXML, PDFs, RTFs, MSI / DEB / RPM / .deb / .rpm / AppX-MSIX installers, npm, PyPI, NuGet, Cargo, RubyGems, Composer, JARs, WAR, EAR, AAB, Go modules, Helm, Conda, Hex, Pickle / PyTorch / Joblib, Email .eml, Android APK / AAB, ISO + 7z / RAR / CAB / WIM archives, WebAssembly, Jupyter notebooks, IaC YAML, VSCode / Chrome / Firefox extensions Β· SSO / RBAC / Slack / Jira Β· all green in CI

 Enterprise-ready today.
 Not "on the roadmap."
 Not "contact sales."
 Shipping in v1.9.